FRC probes Autonomy's books

 The body does not have the power to bring criminal charges, but it operates a disciplinary process that can result in the suspension of accountants and fines.

-Deloitte DLTE.UL which audited Autonomy's accounts, said it would co-operate fully with the FRC probe.
+Deloitte which audited Autonomy's accounts, said it would co-operate fully with the FRC probe.

 "As previously stated, Deloitte had no knowledge of any accounting improprieties or misrepresentations in Autonomy's financial statements," a spokesman said.